dragid10/blog.alexo.dev/_posts/2024-11-30-Apple_rankings.md

 Okay this was a new apple for me.
 It had a kinda sparkling "Pop Rocks" feel to it.
 I don't know how else to describe it.
 I loved it.

 ## **Envy** (1/5):
 I didn't particularly like it.
-It was too sweet and not cirspy.
+It was too sweet and not crispy.
 I hate anything that tastes like a honeycrisp apple.

 ## **SugarBee** (2/5):
 Also too sweet but better than Envy.